-Rooms shall be allocated by the CSUC Executive Hostel Management Committee under the following guidelines:
+Rooms shall be allocated by the CSU Executive Hostel Management Committee under the following guidelines:

 - i.
 Applicant's place of residence during period of application - ii.
-Programme level of applicant - iii.
+Programme level of applicant iii.
 Order in which the applications are received - iv.
-Applicant's previous conduct in hostels (Continuing Students only)

-- v.
-Physical and health conditions of applicant - vi.
+Applicant's previous conduct in hostels v.
+Physical and health conditions of applicant vi.
 Ability to pay for accommodation